nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/Revolution Begins At Home.md

 	- My earliest memory is when I revolted against religion at home
 	- I have done it countless times ever since, I did it for patriarchy, brahminical patriarchy, rise of the right wing.

+I did this as part of the LYT Workshop as suggested by Nick in [[Super Session 2]]